 As you’re evaluating your results, remember that your SWOT analysis is only a starting point, not an actionable plan.
 “Don’t confuse SWOT for strategy,” said Greg Githens, executive and leadership coach at Catalyst and Cadre.
 You are still responsible for developing a strategy that will take you from where you are to where you want to be, and SWOT provides a roadmap for that strategy.

 Tip: When evaluating your SWOT analysis go in the order of strengths, weaknesses, threats and opportunities.

 A sample of SWOT in action

 To see how SWOT analysis works, consider this example:

-Soft-Touch makes pads that attach by Velcro to the plastic facemask worn by sleep apnea sufferers to help them breathe during sleep.
-The company founder herself has sleep apnea, and she developed the product to increase the comfort of wearing the mask and to eliminate the marks it left on her face.
+Soft-Touch makes pads that attach by Velcro to the plastic face mask worn by sleep apnea sufferers to help them breathe while they sleep.
+The company founder herself has sleep apnea, and she developed the product to increase the comfort of wearing the mask and to eliminate the marks it left on her face the following morning.

-Soft-Touch has largely grown sales through word-of-mouth.
+The company has largely grown its sales through word-of-mouth.
 A major sleep apnea equipment maker wants Soft-Touch to supply the pads for all of its masks.
 To satisfy the increased demand, Soft-Touch would have to outsource its manufacturing.

 Here is a sample SWOT analysis for Soft-Touch as they consider this opportunity:

 Notice that the SWOT analysis doesn’t provide an answer; rather, it provides a framework to help formulate an answer and allows you to see exactly what the opportunities are (an expanded market share and increased revenue), what weaknesses currently limit the company (lack of funding and marketing expertise, limited manufacturing capacity), its current strengths (unique proposition and trusted brand), and the threats it could face if it takes the opportunity (less control and need for financing).